- Home

 - Edinburgh

-- 8 Local Shops to Visit in Portobello
+- Portobello Local Shops

-8 Local Shops to Visit in Portobello
+7 Local shops to visit in Portobello

 When you’re in Edinburgh city centre, it’s easy to forget you’re so close to the sea!
 Portobello (or Porty if you want to blend in with the locals) is Edinburgh's seaside neighbourhood and the perfect spot for an escape from the city.
 It’s full of character and a great place to spend an afternoon strolling along the seafront or browsing its catching shopfronts.